 - We host over 15 volunteers every month across Swaziland

 - Program fees include pre-departure support, airport pick-up, orientation, accommodation, meals and 24/7 in-country support

 - We are the most affordable organization in Africa, because we are the locals!

 You will get to integrate into local society, sample the tasty food, experience the vibrant culture and also make a difference.
-There are summer and year round programs available where you can help people and the environment.
-Volunteering in Swaziland and helping people is a highly rewarding experience and there are also lots of cultural and sightseing activities you will get to do in your spare time.
+There are summer and year round programs available where you can help people, animals and the environment.
+Volunteering in Eswatini and helping people is a highly rewarding experience and there are also lots of cultural and sightseeing activities you will get to do in your spare time.